francamacdowell/nlp-interview-test/README.md

 ...
 ```

+## Requirements
+- Put all the code, logic, hypotheses, etc. organized in the nlp_test.pynb jupyter notebook of the repository (i.e. specific actions you would take based on your analysis) and methodology.
+- Fork this repository
+- Make all changes in your fork

 Tip: it is interesting to put your different approaches and attempts in the notebook to support decision making<br/>
 Have fun!